 In my humble opinion, you can’t go wrong selecting a camera from Nikon, Sony, or Canon.
 I’ve used all three camera bodies at some point in my career and each company offers a slightly different experience than the next.
 Nikon and Canon were the go-to, full-frame DSLR manufacturers for many years.
 However, in 2013, Sony brought the first full-frame, ‘mirrorless camera’ to the market and has been one of the leading innovators since.
-Sony had issues with battery life, lack of lens choices, and an unfriendly user interface in their previous models, but addressed many of their ‘customer complaints’ with each new version.
-Nikon has been my go-to for many years, primarily because of the incredible performance from my favorite lens for night photography: Nikon 14-24mm f/2.8.
-This lens alone persuaded me to buy into the Nikon system in 2011, and I haven’t found the need to look around much for upgrades since then.
+All ‘BIG THREE’ camera manufactures offer mirrorless cameras now, with lenses specifically designed for their mirrorless systems.
+Nikon has been my go-to for many years, primarily because of the incredible performance from one of my past favorite lens for night photography: Nikon 14-24mm f/2.8, which has now been replaced with the Sigma 14mm f/1.8 Art Lens.
+The Nikon lens alone persuaded me to buy into the Nikon system in 2011, and I haven’t found the need to look around much for upgrades since then.
 Additionally, I also used a Canon 5D Mark III for a number of years and it was an exceptional camera body and workhorse.
+I tried the Sony a7R III a few years ago, but found the interface to be very frustrating, in addition to poor battery life.
 With all this experience and data supporting me, what camera do I recommend at this point?

 How to Select a Lens for Night Photography

-Selecting a proper lens for night photography can also be a challenge primarily because each individual is producing a different medium than the next.
+Selecting a proper lens for night photography is essential and can also be a challenge primarily because each individual is producing a different medium than the next.
 For example, I’m focusing my work on the production of a 4K, time-lapse film and large prints.
-Therefore, I want to make sure the lens I’m using has adequate sharpness from the center of the image all the way to the outer edges.
-I also make sure the lens has lens aberration and includes a large aperture of f/2.8 or greater.
+Therefore, I want to make sure the lens I’m using has high quality sharpness from the center of the image, all the way to the outer edges.
+I also make sure the lens has minimal aberration and includes a large aperture of f/2.8 or greater.
 The focal length of my lens varies based upon my subject.
-When I focus on landscapes and the night sky, I prefer a wide-angle lens of 14mm so I can incorporate both elements of land and sky.
-What about you?
+When I focus on an intimate landscape subject and the night sky, I prefer a wide-angle lens of 14mm – 24mm so I can incorporate both elements of land and sky.
 If you plan to share your images exclusively online (social media outlets, websites, etc), then your level of expectations from a lens may be much different than mine.
 You might be perfectly happy with a very affordable Rokinon 14mm f/2.8 lens.
-This lens was not sharp enough for the work I was producing, but certainly meets the ‘online only’ criteria.
+This lens was not sharp enough for the work I was producing, but certainly meets the ‘online-only’ criteria.

 What is the best camera and lens for night photography?